SpencerBrown/coreos-pxe-install/docs/coreos-baremetal.markdown

 ## First boot of PXE server

-On your OS X machine, start pixiecore by opening a terminal window and:
+On the boot server, start pixiecore by opening a terminal window and:

 ```bash
 cd $CBM